InformaticsMatters/virtual-screening/data-manager/docs/rdkit/similarity-screen-rdkit.md

-# Jobs: similarity-screen-smiles and similarity-screen-file
+# Job: similarity-screen-rdkit

 This describes how to run the `similarity-screen-smiles` or `similarity-screen-file` jobs from the `virtual screening` category in the `rdkit` collection.

-NOTE: these jobs have been superseded by the similarity-screen-rdkit` job.
+This job supersedes the `similarity-screen-smiles` and `similarity-screen-file` jobs.

 ## What the job does